 Note: Our success rate with flower buds has been very poor, so we are requesting proliferations, new shoots, or whole plants only.
 Proliferations and new shoots are ideal, and we are able to introduce them into culture without requiring a callous stage, so genetic changes are very unlikely.
 Whole plants are more difficult, but can usually be encouraged to start some new growth and we use that instead of the old growth.
 We encourage new growth by simply cutting the plant in half vertically, which can kill the plant, but usually leads to new shoots growing from the two sections.
 Again, with this approach we are able to skip the callous stage, minimizing any chances of genetic changes.

 Note: We are located in Canada.
 Plants must be shipped bare root, with Phyto certificates to be received into Canada.
-It may be possible to send flower stalks and proliferations without Phyto certifications, but we have not yet received confirmation from Canadian customs that it is allowed, so at present, send Phyto Certs with everything.
 PLEASE send your plant with UPS, next day air, NOT GROUND.
 Mail takes weeks not days.
-UPS ground shipments charge us about $50 for brokerage fees in addition to whatever you paid for shipping, which we will have to charge back to you.
-Fed Ex are acceptable to us, but they do not always allow you to ship live plants.
+UPS ground shipments charge us about $100 for brokerage fees in addition to whatever you paid for shipping, which we will have to charge back to you.
+Fed Ex are acceptable to us, but they do not usually allow you to ship live plants.
 Fed Ex Express include all brokerage and handling charges in their shipping costs.
 UPS and Fed Ex also supply boxes at no charge, and their standard medium boxes will fit plants easily.
 Please include a copy of the phyto cert in the box, and staple a copy of the phyto cert to the waybill's customs page.

 Payable by VISA, MC or check.
 Please send the payment with the plant.
 For credit card payments, please indicate your name, card type, card number, expiry date, extra code (on the back after the main number), and sign it.